 In the world of rental properties, landlords strive to keep their overhead low and their returns high.
 One of the best ways to achieve this is not to spend money on a rental unless necessary.
-Unfortunately, living by this rule can prove to be detrimental to your property and the value of your home.
+Unfortunately, living by this rule can prove to be detrimental to your property and the rental value of your home.

-Investing in and updating your investment property is often essential in order to market your home more effectively and to attract the best tenants.
+Investing in and updating your investment property is often essential in order to market your home more effectively and to attract the best future tenants.
 The best tenants won’t be interested in a property that does not offer more value and better options.
 This begins by having a clean, updated, and inviting home for renters.

 Although a landlord’s intent may be to rent the property, maintaining the home and improving on it will also make it easier to sell if necessary.
 A typical remodel can result in a 70% return on investment.